DataJuggler/Simon/ReadMe.md

 spoken characters for free per month.
 This is probably roughly 10 - 15 hours of audio per month.

+# 12.7.2023: Version 1.5 New Feature - Rate
+You can now select extra slow, slow, medium, default, fast or extra fast.
+As far as I can tell, Medium and Default are the same.
+You can also write [RateName], if you want to type 'I am speaking at the [RateName] rate.
+[RateName] will be replaced with a text friendly version of the rate.
+I didn't use the default values of x-slow, slow, fast or x-fast, instead I replace slow with "-10%", and replace extra slow with "-20%".
+The same is true for fast is "+10%", and x-fast is "+20%".
+The Microsoft options of x-slow and slow were too slow, and the fast and x-fast options were too fast.

 # 12.5.2023: Version 1.4 New Feature - Pitch
 You can now select extra low, low, medium, default, high or extra high.
 As far as I can tell, Medium and Default are the same.
 You can also write [PitchName], if you want to type 'I am speaking in a [PitchName] pitch.
 [PitchName] will be